jesajx/NSE-lab-documentation/docs/pages/guides/hardware/uart.md

   Voltage (Vcc) | Usually either 3.3V or 5V

 * TX and RX are usually adjacent, but sometimes GND and VCC are located elsewhere.
-* If you do not have to provide power, then VCC-pin is usually not necessary.
+* If you do not have to provide power through VCC, then the VCC-pin is usually not necessary.
+You still need ground, though.

 * Chipset will have instructions on the connectors, otherwise use a
 * Multimeter